Language selection

 File status

-The TSB will continue to monitor the progress of TC's actions to mitigate the risks associated with the safety deficiency identified in Recommendation A20-01, and it will reassess the deficiency on an annual basis or when otherwise warranted.
+The TSB will continue to monitor the progress of TC's actions to mitigate the risk associated with the safety deficiency identified in Recommendation A20-01, and it will reassess the response to the recommendation on an annual basis or when otherwise warranted.